Reardan’s Moos steps up in biggest moments

 Plenty of Division I colleges have expressed interest in Moos.
-Reardan’s gym has become a familiar place for scouts from several top-tier programs including Washington State, Gonzaga, Arizona State and Santa Clara, among others.
+Reardan’s gym has become a familiar place for scouts from several top-tier programs, including Washington State, Gonzaga, Arizona State and Santa Clara.

 Moos – reserved by nature – is learning to deal with the attention.

 “It was a little weird at first – I’m kind of a shy one,” said Moos, who said she hasn’t decided which college she wants to attend.
 “I’ve always dreamed of what it would feel like (to play in college) and hopefully I’ll get that opportunity.”